 How Long Does a Hair Transplant Take to Heal?

 In general, hair transplant recovery refers to how long it takes for side effects to subside.
 That takes anywhere between 1-2 weeks.
 It can vary depending on the technique of the surgery and the health of the patient.
 However, dealing with side effects is just a part of the recovery process.

 Many others are concerned with the growth of the hair itself and the aftercare.
 As far as growth is concerned, it can take 1 year for you to see the final results of the surgery.
 However, the process begins months after the surgery and continues for a lifetime.
-FUE hair transplant recovery process will be as follows:
+Recovering from an FUE hair transplant will involve the following stages: